ferreragmodel-dot/ferre-rag-model/README.md

 # Gianfranco Ferré Archive

 This project builds a Retrieval-Augmented Generation (RAG) system for the Gianfranco Ferré archive, using a vector database and a Large Language Model (LLM).
-The system ingests Ferré PDFs, chunks them, generates embeddings, stores them in ChromaDB, and enables search and chat over the archive through a web interface.
+The system ingests Ferré archive content including PDFs and images, chunks them, generates embeddings, stores them in ChromaDB, and enables search and chat over the archive through a web interface.

 <img src="images/ferre.png" width="800">